 What Causes SI Joint Pain

-There are two SI joints located in the posterior pelvic region.
+The SI Joint is located in the posterior pelvic region.
 One of the functions of the SI joint is to help resist the anterior pelvic tilt.
 However, its job becomes much more difficult during pregnancy, as the growing belly pulls the body further into anterior tilt (forcing the SI joint to work harder), while the pregnancy hormone relaxin softens the ligaments that hold the SI joint together, making it weaker and less stable.
 Often the weight of the belly tipping forward, combined with the softening effect from relaxin, becomes too much and causes the SI joint to give, stretch, and possibly become hypermobile.

 How to help prevent or manage